Shopping Locally: Rediscovering the Value of Communal Commerce

 Personal interaction

-While there are plenty of practical reasons for shopping locally, there’s another that is often forgotten: it feels good.
+While there are plenty of practical reasons to shop locally, there’s another that is often forgotten: it feels good.
 “There’s a great value in personal touch, which is something I think big-box stores tend to overlook,” affirms Zviki Govrin, owner of Goodman Building Supply in Mill Valley.
 “When you go to a store where there are familiar faces, it makes shopping a more pleasant experience and makes you feel more connected to your community.”

 This feeling of connectedness isn’t limited to the customer’s side of the counter—as Ms. Jacobsen affirms, it’s a mutual transaction.
 “Personal interaction is big.
 At the end of the day, that’s what I find really fulfilling—the interactions I have with people and a little experience of joy that we can share together.”

-Ringing up the true value of shopping locally
+Tallying up the true value of shopping locally

 In an age when mass consumerism and depersonalization increasingly converge, local commerce remains a vital lifeline to both communal society and our uniqueness as individuals.
 After all, it may be true that all people are consumers, but the opposite is also true: all consumers are people, and regarding them (read: us) as a faceless mass has detrimental consequences.